List of Monk characters: Captain Leland Stottlemeyer

 In "Mr. Monk Makes a Friend", Monk apparently makes a friend out of Hal Tucker, who is revealed later to have just been using him, and even calls out Stottlemeyer, Disher and Natalie for not being Monk's friends and just using him for his abilities.
 Later in the same episode Stottlemeyer saves him, identifying Monk as his friend when he stops Hal which makes Monk beam with happiness.

 In "Mr. Monk Takes Manhattan", Stottlemyer goes with Monk to New York City to follow up on a lead on Trudy's murder, and harshly confronts New York City police captain Walter Cage for concealing information about Warrick Tennyson that is essential to Monk to solving the murder, remarking that that was the only thing he cared about at the time.
 In "Mr. Monk Is On the Run", when Monk is framed for murder by corrupt sheriff John Rollins, Stottlemeyer proves his loyalty to Monk by helping him fake his own death, risking his own career and freedom.

 Stottlemeyer's attitude toward Randy Disher, his immediate subordinate in the SFPD frequently shifts between amused tolerance and frustration.
 He puts up with Disher's idiosyncrasies and even barely resists laughing at some of his outlandish theories and quirks.
 At times, Stottlemeyer prefers to discuss an ongoing case with Monk instead of Disher, such as when the lieutenant complains vociferously about a toothache in "Mr. Monk Goes to the Dentist."
 However, Stottlemeyer appreciates Disher's abilities and even harbors a degree of affection for him, especially in situations of personal peril.
 When Disher loses heavily at the blackjack tables in "Mr. Monk Goes to Vegas," Stottlemeyer persuades Monk to help win the money back; later, in "Mr. Monk Gets Lotto Fever," he offers to pay off Disher's student loans after believing he has won the lottery.
-However, in "Mr. Monk Goes to a Farm", Captain Stottlemeyer calls Randy "Son", implying that he feels like a father to Randy.

 According to the show's timeline, Leland married Karen Junara in 1985.
 They were married for twenty years.
 Leland states that they have known each other since their childhood in "Mr. Monk and the Captain's Wife".
 They have two sons, Jared and Max.